 Ready to dive into the Puffy Royal?
 Read on for my detailed review!
 Or hop down to my review summary if you only have time for the nuts and bolts.

-How Firm Is the Puffy Royal Mattress?
+Is the Puffy Royal a Good Mattress for You?

 First, a heads up: Firmness is a bit subjective.
 Your body weight, shape, size and personal preferences will all affect how firm a mattress feels to you – and the same is true for me!
 So keep in mind that my assessment is just one perspective.

 After spending some time on the Puffy Royal, I ranked it around a 6.5 out of 10 on the firmness scale.
-The industry standard for medium firmness is 6.5, so the mattress is right around medium firm.
+The industry standard for medium firmness is 6.5, so the mattress is right around medium-firm.

-Knowing what’s inside the Puffy Royal helps us make sense of why it has a medium firm feel.
+Knowing what’s inside the Puffy Royal helps us make sense of why it has a medium-firm feel.
 The mattress combines soft memory foams with more supportive poly foams to create a balanced feel that’s right in the middle of the firmness scale.
 This could appeal to back and side sleepers, because both sleep positions require some pressure relief combined with enough support to maintain spinal alignment.

 Testing the Puffy Royal Mattress